 - 1. Purpose of a case conference: to fully explore complex student cases involving a combination of issues.
-Such cases may or may not involve issues and procedures covered by the 'Handbook of Student Regulations' and could include the following: - a. pastoral support - academic support - c. risk assessment and risk management, relating to the risk the Student may present to themselves, other students and staff, the University and the wider community - compliance issues such as visa compliance, information sharing or other obligations of the University - 2.
-The Student will be informed that such a meeting will be, or has been, convened to consider their case unless there are exceptional circumstances for not doing so, e.g. to minimise the risk to other members of the University or to avoid interfering with any subsequent Police or University investigation.
+Such cases may or may not involve issues and procedures covered by the 'Handbook of Student Regulations' and could include the following: - a. pastoral support - b. academic support - c. risk assessment and risk management, relating to the risk the Student may present to themselves, other students and staff, the University and the wider community - compliance issues such as visa compliance, information sharing or other obligations of the University - 2.
+The Student will be informed that such a meeting will be, or has been, convened to consider their case unless there are exceptional circumstances for not doing so, e.g. to minimise the risk to other members of the University or to avoid interfering with any subsequent Police or University investigation. - 3.
+The Student does not have the right to attend a case conference convened under these regulations, but unless there are exceptional circumstances, the

-- 3. The Student does not have the right to attend a case conference convened under these regulations, but unless there are exceptional circumstances, the Students' views on their risk should normally be sought before any risk assessment is finalised.
+Students' views on their risk should normally be sought before any risk assessment is finalised.
 A report of key outcomes from the case conference, usually in the form of the Risk Assessment, will be provided to the Student along with a letter from the Vice-Chancellor confirming the details of any Precautionary Restriction or Suspension.
-In the event no formal action is judged to be required, the Risk Assessment should still confirm this, stating under what circumstances it will be reviewed, and a copy of the Risk Assessment supplied to the Student.
-If the Student requests a copy of the minutes, they will be supplied to the Student in line with General Data Protection Regulations (GDPR). - 4.
-The role of each member in a case conference is as follows: - a.
-Manager from the Student Life and Wellbeing Service, usually the Head of Student Life.
-They provide expertise in pastoral support and behavioural management and may be supported by other specialist staff from the Student Life and Wellbeing Service; - b.
-Student Engagement Team Representative to provide programme knowledge or to liaise with appropriate Faculty academic and support staff:
+In the event no formal action is judged to be required, the Risk Assessment should still confirm this, stating under what circumstances it will be reviewed.
+If the Student requests a copy of the Risk Assessment or a copy of the minutes, they will be supplied to the Student in line with General Data Protection Regulations (GDPR).

+4. The role of each member in a case conference is as follows: